-This report makes the following recommendations: That
+This report makes the following recommendations to the Committee: That

-- 1. The contents of the report be noted; - 2.
-The Fees & Charges Policy as detailed in appendix b to the report, be noted; and - 3.
-The Cabinet be recommended to approve the Fees and Charges as detailed in Appendix A to the report.
+- 1. The contents of the report, be noted; - 2.
+The Fees & Charges Policy as detailed in appendix B to the report, be noted; - 3.
+The Cabinet be recommended to approve the Fees & Charges as detailed in Appendix A to the report.